Larry Goldie – Owner, Lead Guide at North Cascade Mountain Guides

 First, there was the epiphany.
 It was a deep day, sixteen inches of new and still snowing.
 The hookup began as many do, spontaneously meeting at the trailhead with the same objective in mind.
 I was with my two most regular ski partners.
 Our spontaneous partner was a local hardman with a reputation for being super strong and putting in really steep skin tracks.
 I took the first shift breaking trail and it didn’t take long until I was ready to hand it over to the next in line.
 We had agreed that the most efficient method would be to take short shifts out front so we could maintain a solid, steady pace.

 From that day on, I began an extended study of uptracks.
 I made it a personal challenge to eliminate kickturns from my trail breaking and to improve existing skin tracks with well-placed edits to improve the track’s efficiency.
 The game became seeing how little energy I could use to get up the hill.
-In doing so, my uptracks evolved from mere pathways up the mountain to eloquent, artful tours that require a minimum of energy, follow a safe route, and give me enough information about the snowpack to determine where the best skiing will be found.
+In doing so, my uptracks evolved from mere pathways up the mountain to eloquent, artful tours that require minimal energy, follow a safe route, and provide enough information about the snowpack to determine where the best skiing will be found.
 Keep in mind that your skin track is a legacy that you leave – often for weeks at a time.
 People will almost always follow a broken trail rather than create a new one.
 Even after a snowfall, skiers tend to reopen an old track rather than start fresh.
-Thus, regardless of the quality of a given track, it often sticks around for a long time.
+Thus, regardless of a track’s quality, it often sticks around for a long time.
 With this in mind, it really pays to do it right the first time.

 Micro terrain features are key to an efficient skin track.
-Small benches in the terrain and flat areas around trees make for ideal places to change directions, help to keep a nice flow going, and help to minimize your efforts.
-When you are forced into making a kickturn, there are several tricks that make them easier for everyone.
-First, look for soft snow to make your kickturn (hopefully this is abundant and can’t be avoided).
-Try to flatten the uptrack slightly as you enter and exit the turn and pack a good platform on which to execute the turn.
+Small benches in the terrain and flat areas around trees make for ideal places to change direction, keep a nice flow going, and minimize your effort.
+When you are forced to make a kickturn, there are several tricks that make it easier for everyone.
+First, look for soft snow to make your kickturn (hopefully there’s plenty and you can’t avoid it).
+Try to flatten the uptrack slightly as you enter and exit the turn, and pack a good platform to execute the turn.

 Another important aspect to a good skin track is long traverses between changes in direction.
 Long traverses are beneficial in many ways.
 First of all, they allow you to cover more terrain and see what the snow is like on different aspects.
 This critical aspect of a tour is often lost on the skier who switchbacks steeply up the fall line.
 While your track must follow a safe path up the mountain, a cunning route avoids exposure to dangerous slopes while providing the opportunity to find indicator slopes where you can conduct on-the-fly stability tests (see Off-Piste XXV March 2005), thus gaining valuable avalanche information without losing unnecessary time on your tour.
 A well-thought-out route allows you to spread out in avalanche terrain and regroup in safe areas to discuss conditions and make decisions as a group.
 Finally, by keeping your traverses long, you are less likely to have skiers stacked up above one another in the event of an avalanche.